ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 bmm150: more explicit data conversion & reduce to 30Hz
-message: bmm150: more explicit data conversion & reduce to 30Hz

 - 30Hz is the sensors max update rate in continous mode (though not in forced mode as we are using it)